AMI Cardiogenic Shock

 “If you’re going to be using Impella®, you need to use it early, you need to use it before you do the percutaneous intervention,” Dr. O’Neill states.
 “You can see that in the subgroups in the CULPRIT-SHOCK trial, the survival really is significantly increased in the subgroups when the artery is open before the intervention is performed.”

 Dr. O’Neill shares AMI cardiogenic shock survival data demonstrating that median survival to Impella explant has increased from 51% to 75%.
-Noting this dramatic 25% increase in survival in just 3 years, he explains that hospitals are systemizing practices and organizing protocols to treat patients more uniformly.
+Noting this dramatic 25% increase in survival in just three years, he explains that hospitals are systemizing practices and organizing protocols to treat patients more uniformly.
 “Now we have sites that are routinely getting 100% survival for management of AMI shock,” he explains.
 “We really want to try to understand what is it about these high-performing institutions that are associated with an improvement in survival.”

 In his review of NCSI data to date, Dr. O’Neill explains that 80% to 90% of patients are receiving Impella pre-PCI and door to support time averages 93 minutes.
 In addition, TIMI 3 flow is established in 90% of cases.
 “And I think that’s actually one of the most powerful and under recognized prognostic signs,” Dr. O’Neill explains.
 “If you take a look at all the other literature, in the SHOCK trial and other shock studies, usual TIMI 3 flow rates are around 80%.
 So, we’re actually already showing some benefit by pre-reperfusion support, by getting the blood flow up to TIMI 3 flow.”